spaceman35/spaceman35/README.md

 ### Hi there 👋
-I'm Sean Kelly, currently a major in the US Space Force.

-I love learning, building things, and solving problems.
+I'm Sean Kelly, currently a major in the US Space Force who loves learning, building things, and solving problems.

 I'm currently assigned to Seoul, South Korea as an [Olmsted Scholar](https://olmstedfoundation.org).
 If you'd like to follow along on my adventures in Korea, subscribe to my Olmsted Scholar newsletter at <a href="http://www.spaceman.style">spaceman.style</a> or view the archive [here](newsletter_archive.md).

-Lived in: Korea, Washington D.C., Jordan, Iraq, Japan, Texas, Pennsylvania, California, Germany, Ohio, Virginia, Alabama...I move often!

 - See [what I'm up to now.](now.md)
 - See what I'm [currently using and recommending.](uses.md)